Tharindu-Nirmal/Tharindu-Nirmal.github.io/_pages/teaching.md

 <!-- You can also find my articles on my <a href="https://scholar.google.com/citations?user=JAq7DWcAAAAJ&hl=en">Google Scholar profile</a>. -->

 # Teaching
+### Graduate TA- <a href="https://engineering.purdue.edu/ECE"> Purdue ECE</a>
+Prepare and grade assignments, conduct office hours, and invigilate exams.
+I engage with students, coordinate the piazza sessions answering questions, and help the instructor manage the class.
+* ECE301 Signals and Systems, Fall 2024

 ### Visiting Instructor- <a href="https://ent.uom.lk/"> ENTC, University of Moratuwa</a>
 I assist the lecturers in assignment preparation, evaluations, laboratory work, and invigilation of examinations.
 Additionally I conduct reviews on problem sets, and conduct extra sessions when students request additional help or tutoring.